longhorn/website/content/docs/1.3.3/references/settings.md

 > Default: `false`

 This deprecated setting is replaced by the new setting 'Concurrent Replica Rebuild Per Node Limit'.
 Once the new setting value is 0, it means rebuilding disable.

+#### Allow Node Drain with the Last Healthy Replica

+> Default: `false`

+By default, Longhorn will block `kubectl drain` action on a node if the node contains the last healthy replica of a volume.
+If this setting is enabled, Longhorn will not block `kubectl drain` action on a node even if the node contains the last healthy replica of a volume.

+This deprecated setting is replaced by the new setting [Node Drain Policy](#node-drain-policy)